The Sunni Articles

 Shaykh Taqi-ud-Din, may Allah have mercy upon him, said also what means: If one swore by it like [saying]: Divorce is incumbent upon me and intended the nathr with it, he fulfils a kaffarah according to Imam Ahmad, may Allah have mercy upon him.
 The author of al-Furu’ mentioned about him in the chapter on al-‘Ayman and supported it in his book “A’lam-ul-Muwaqqi’in” along with the previous saying [The statement of al-Mardawi is ended.].

 Ibn Taymiyyah’s claim of the agreement of the wise people, nations, and fuqaha’ that one’s saying: The divorce is incumbent upon me and the like is a yamin is refuted by the author of al-Furu’in his saying: This [saying of Ibn Taymiyyah] is in disagreement with the explicit statements of Imam Ahmad.
 Surely, it appears that he claimed the consensus in a matter that Ahmad stated differently.
 The purpose of Ibn Taymiyyah by doing that is to support his opinion, which is against ijma’, that the divorce pronounced in the manner of yamin does not occur; only a kaffarah is due.
 It is clear that the goal of Ibn Taymiyyah in this is to support his desire.
-In this exposition is another benefit that Ibn Taymiyyah and his student Ibn al-Qayyim al-Jawziyyah attribute to Ahmad Ibn Hanbal, may Allah be pleased with him, that he said: Whoever claims Ijma’ is a lier.
+In this exposition is another benefit that Ibn Taymiyyah and his student Ibn al-Qayyim al-Jawziyyah attribute to Ahmad Ibn Hanbal, may Allah accept his deeds, that he said: Whoever claims Ijma’ is a lier.
 Do you not see his haphazard talk in his claim of the agreement of the wise people, nations, and fuqaha’.
 Moreover, the statements of Ahmad of Ijma’ in several issues were confirmed.

 This issue of divorce in which Ibn Taymiyyah deviated is the same issue that Hafiz al-’Ala’i said: Ibn Taymiyyah reported the Ijma’ upon the occurrence of the three-time divorce by one pronouncement and the occurrence of the provisional divorce if the provision happened, then he infringed the Ijma’ in both matters.
 Hafiz Shams-ud-Din Ibn Tulun related this about Hafiz al-’Ala’i in “Thakha’ir-ul-Qasr fi Tarajimi Nubala’-il-‘Asr”.